MichaelMCoates/Opus/README.md

 <br>

 Once there are artists on the page, the user can then simply click on any artist on the page to fetch related artists and songs for that artist.
+The user can do this as much as they'd like.

 <div align="center">
   <img src="./docs/images/artist_click.gif">